 Google Glass lives—and it’s getting smarter.
 On Tuesday, Israeli software company Plataine demonstrated a new app for the face-mounted gadget that understands spoken language and offers spoken responses.
 Plataine’s app is aimed at manufacturing workers.
-Think of an Amazon for the factory floor.
+Think of an Amazon Alexa for the factory floor.

 copyright by www.wired.com